Finding us: local area details

 From the east the A14 again takes you to Cambridge.
 It is recommended to follow the A14/A428 towards Bedford, turning off onto the A1303 and to head into Cambridge over the M11, following the instructions as if you had travelled from the South or London.

 From the west/Bedford area you can arrive in Cambridge via the A428, turning onto the A1303, just before the A428 becomes the A14.
 Follow the A1303 towards Cambridge over the M11, following the instructions as if you had travelled from the South or London.

 Limited parking is available on the West Cambridge site, so please check with your host prior to your visit.

-Alternatively, the nearby 'Park and Ride' site on Madingley Road (close to the M11/A1303 junction) offers free parking (and a cheap bus to the city centre).
+Alternatively, the nearby 'Park and Ride' site on Madingley Road (close to the M11/A1303 junction) offers parking for up to 18 hours for £1 (and a cheap bus to the city centre).
+Longer stays are possible at good rates.
 Maps and timetable for all Cambridge's Park and Ride sites can be found here.

 National Express operate a regular coach service from Cambridge to many destinations in the UK including a number of major airports.
 The bus stops for these services are alongside Parkers Piece, opposite Parkside Police Station.
 The main bus station is in Drummer Street, within walking distance of the Department.
 The Park and Ride services also stop in the Drummer Street area.

 Further information on travelling by bus can be found on the County Council's website.
 From Drummer Street you can take a taxi, from the rank nearby, to the Department or else you can walk to Trumpington Street to make a connection with the Uni4 service which goes to the West Cambridge site.
 There is a bus stop close to the Department on the West Cambridge site.